Heat pumps

 Solar collectors

-Combination for lower operating costs
+Combination to lower operating costs

 Storage batteries